BOARD OF DIRECTORS

 Iliana Joaquin

-Outside of her professional and philanthropic endeavors, Iliana enjoys nurturing her relationships in shared dinners, experiences, and travel.
+Outside of her professional and community endeavors, Iliana finds joy in connecting with others through shared meals, experiences, and travel.

 Andrew Litchfield